astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial1.rst

 in bins of halo mass.
 For this calculation, the `~halotools.mock_observables.mean_y_vs_x` provides useful wrapper behavior around `scipy.stats.binned_statistic` and `numpy.histogram`.
+Note that `~halotools.mock_observables.mean_y_vs_x` is really just a convenience function used for quick exploratory work.
+For results going into science publications, be sure to check how your findings depend on bin width, sampling, etc.

 .. code:: python